 Fill your alone time with creative projects and memorable adventures with these fun and awesome things to do by yourself, and make the most of ‘me’ time when you’re on your own and looking for inspiration.

-Fun Things to Do by Yourself
+Things to Do by Yourself

-1. Go to the Cinema
+1. Go to the Movie Theater

 Grab the popcorn and get yourself to your local cinema to watch the most interesting new release.
 Some independent cinemas also show re-runs of old films or cult classics; ideal viewing for a film buff.